 - "You must complete your presentations within the specified time limits.
-The clerk will signal you as your time for each section of the presentation begins to run out.
+The clerk will signal you as your time for each presentation section begins to run out.
 When your total time for each section runs out, you will be stopped, even if you have not finished.
 Attorneys must call four witnesses within the time limit." - "This is a bench trial.
-At the end of the trial, I will render a verdict of guilty or not guilty in relation to the charge brought.
+At the end of the trial, I will render a verdict of guilty or not guilty to the charge brought.
 The teams will be rated based on the quality of their presentation, independent of my verdict." - "Barring unforeseen circumstances, no recesses will be called.
-If for any reason a recess is necessary, team members should remain in their appropriate places and should have no contact with spectators or coaches." - "Remember that objections are limited to the California Mock Trial Simplified Rules of Evidence located in the case packet." - "If there are no questions, the pretrial arguments will begin."
+If a recess is necessary for any reason, team members should remain in their appropriate places and have no contact with spectators or coaches." - "Remember that objections are limited to the California Mock Trial Simplified Rules of Evidence in the case packet." - o "If there are no questions, the pretrial arguments will begin."